 Below are several tips to help you address sleep regression and save both of you from exhausting situations.

-Many adults find it logical that sleeping late will make the baby fall asleep more easily, which saves a lot of energy to comfort them.
+Many adults find it logical that sleeping late will make the baby fall asleep more easily, saving a lot of energy to comfort them.
 However, it is a completely unreasonable method.

 Normally, babies are claimed to fall asleep from 6 to 8 pm, which is a reasonable bedtime.
 If your baby usually sleeps at 7 pm or later, it is possible to start making slight changes in their patterns.

-You can set up a new routine with the support of massage, songs or even bath to help your baby fall asleep better.
+You can set up a new routine with the support of massage, songs, or even a bath to help your baby fall asleep better.

 A new lesson that a baby needs to learn from this period is to fall asleep by himself.
-If parents try to intervene too much, sleep regression might lose its significance in the growth of the baby.
+If parents try to intervene too much, sleep regression might lose its significance in the baby’s growth.

-Therefore, it is better if you decide to make the baby sleep in another room.
-It may be difficult at the beginning, but in the long term, it allows the baby to learn how to go to bed on their own.
+Therefore, please decide to make the baby sleep in another room.
+It may not be easy initially, but it allows the baby to learn how to go to bed independently in the long term.
 And if so, you will feel very relieved.